shoui520/shoui520.github.io/docs/readingtips.md

 - Itazuraneko in [Resources](/resources)
 - EPUBs... many ways you can get them.
 (Itazuraneko, Kindle 1.19 for Windows+[UnpackKindleS](https://github.com/Aeroblast/UnpackKindleS/releases), [PeepoHappyBooks](https://nyaa.si/view/1350523))
 - [ッツ Reader](https://reader.ttsu.app/manage)

+### Manga?

+Yes, they are really good.

+But you should kind of be aware that they only have speech and short descriptions most of the time.

+Nevertheless they are still good for reading and you can obviously learn tons of words from manga.

+### Yomichan, Mokuro and a good OCR

+The holy trinity of Japanese learning (for manga enjoyers).

 ### Pomodoro / Timeboxing